 Reactivity See section 7 Chemical stability Unstable in the presence of incompatible materials.
 Product is considered stable.
 Hazardous polymerisation will not occur.
-Possibility of hazardous reactions See section 7 Conditions to avoid See section 7 Incompatible materials See section 7 Hazardous decomposition products See section 5 information on toxicological c Inhaled The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
-Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
-Inhalation hazard is increased at higher temperatures.
-Ingestion The material has NOT been classified by EC Directives or other classification systems as 'harmful by ingestion'.
+Possibility of hazardous reactions See section 7 Conditions to avoid See section 7 Incompatible materials See section 7 Hazardous decomposition products See section 5 ormation on toxicological et Inhaled The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified by EC Directives using animal models).
+Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in a occupational setting.
+Inhalation of vapours or aerosols (mists, fumes), generated by the material during the course of normal handling, may be damaging to the health of the individual.
+Ingestion At sufficiently high doses the material may be hepatotoxic (i.e. poisonous to the liver).
+At sufficiently high doses the material may be nephrotoxic (i.e. poisonous to the kidney).
+The material has NOT been classified by EC Directives or other classification systems as 'harmful by ingestion'.
 This is because of the lack of corroborating animal or human evidence.
-Skin Contact This material can cause inflammation of the skin on contact in some persons.
-The material may accentuate any pre-existing dermatitis condition Skin contact is not thought to have harmful health effects (as classified under EC Directives); the material may still produce health damage following entry through wounds, lesions or abrasions.
+Skin Contact The material may accentuate any pre-existing dermatitis condition Skin contact is not thought to have harmful health effects (as classified under EC Directives); the material may still produce health damage following entry through wounds, lesions or abrasions.
 Open cuts, abraded or irritated skin should not be exposed to this material Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
 Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.
-Eye This material can cause eye irritation and damage in some persons.
-Chronic There has been concern that this material can cause cancer or mutations, but there is not enough data to make an assessment.
-Skin contact with the material is more likely to cause a sensitisation reaction in some persons compared to the general population.
-Toxic: danger of serious damage to health by prolonged exposure through inhalation, in contact with skin and if swallowed.
+The material may cause moderate inflammation of the skin either following direct contact or after a delay of some time.
+Repeated exposure can cause contact dermatitis which is characterised by redness, swelling and blistering.
+Eye This material may produce eye irritation in some persons and produce eye damage 24 hours or more after instillation.
+Moderate inflammation may be expected with redness; conjunctivitis may occur with prolonged exposure.
+Chronic Skin contact with the material is more likely to cause a sensitisation reaction in some persons compared to the general population.
+Harmful: danger of serious damage to health by prolonged exposure through inhalation.
 This material can cause serious damage if one is exposed to it for long periods.
 It can be assumed that it contains a substance which can produce severe defects.
-Ample evidence exists from experimentation that reduced human fertility is directly caused by exposure to the material.
+Ample evidence from experiments exists that there is a suspicion this material directly reduces fertility.
+Based on experience with animal studies, exposure to the material may result in toxic effects to the development of the foetus, at levels which do not cause significant toxic effects to the mother.
+Carboline Phenoline 353LT